 There are several reasons for this lack of improvement.

-Secondly, to reach out to the masses, the CCP uses mainly visual (pictorial magazines, cartoons, posters, woodblock prints, and peasant dances) and oral (revolutionary songs, public announcements, and radio) media.
+Secondly, to reach out to the masses, the CCP used mainly visual (pictorial magazines, cartoons, posters, woodblock prints, and peasant dances) and oral (revolutionary songs, public announcements, and radio) media.
 In Mao's strategy, political mobilization and effective communication held greater significance than overall literacy.
 Despite many villagers remaining unable to read printed materials like books, magazines, or newspapers, efforts focused on raising political awareness, a form of political literacy.
 Various means such as discussions, songs, theatrical performances, and direct persuasion were utilized, extending from the political network towards, but not entirely reliable reaching into, the village.
 These methods leveraged existing village communication traditions rather than relying solely on formal educational institutions.

 Thirdly, after 1949, the new regime needed cadre not so much for military and political struggle but for complex management and administrative tasks of state-building and planned economic development.
 Even with the provision of ample resources to enhance the skills of these cadres, the outcomes were disappointing.
 Moreover, local authorities often hesitated to allow village cadres to attend such schools, typically located in county seats, out of fear that they might exploit the opportunity to escape rural areas or view these schools solely as a path to advancement.
 Consequently, positions in these schools were frequently awarded to elderly revolutionaries as a form of recognition and to individuals deemed expendable by local officials.
 Furthermore, these schools were not widely available: when they were eventually dissolved due to their lack of success in 1955, there were only eighty-seven such institutions nationwide, with a total enrollment of just 51,000 students.
 To provide context, during the same period, the overall number of state cadres surged from 720,000 to over 5 million, while Party membership increased from 4.5 million to 10.7 million by 1956.
 The founding of cultural centers was also an instrument to combat illiteracy.
 During the Qing period, and later on during the GMD period, these centers were used for combating illiteracy, educating the masses, and developing patriotism.
 The CCP used these centers to spread ‘progressive’ thoughts to the masses, the CCP condemned the GMD centers as serving only the interests of capitalism and imperialism.
 Promoting hygiene was another key task of the cultural centers.
 During the Patriotic Hygiene campaign in 1952 they played a key role.
 The cultural centers organized communal meetings, mounted street exhibitions, and made public media announcements on the importance of sanitation.